KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 * Organizers- anyone can help (email hello@defna.org)
 * Sponsors- helps lower ticket prices, which have recently increased

 DEFNA has put out a [Call for Venue Proposals](https://www.defna.org/announcements/2025/9/10/djangocon-us-call-for-venue-proposal-2027/) for DjangoCon US 2027-28.
+The deadline is January 15, 2026.
 If you have questions, feel free to talk to Peter Grandstaff or Keanya Phelps, both of whom have had their proposal accepted.

 Sprints are a way to contribute back to Django through code, docs, community.
 Lilian of Djangonaut Space talked about how to get started.